noahehall/multicloud/aws/services/Storage/snow.md

 ### Job Types

+- the device (snowball vs snowcone), device configuration and job type determines feature matrix
+  - you need to check the docs and walkthrough the decision tree

 #### Import to Amazon S3

 - shorter duration use cases where you also want the data imported into Amazon S3